REQUIRED COURSES 1st YEAR CURRICULUM:

 CHOOSE AT LEAST ONE OF THE FOLLOWING TO FULFILL 1 COURSE REQUIREMENT:

-HGEN 47100 Human Genetics III: Introductory Statistical Genetics.
-He, Pierce.
+HGEN 47100 Introductory Statistical Genetics.
+He, Im

 This course focuses on genetic models for complex human disorders and quantitative traits.
 Topics covered also include linkage and linkage disequilibrium mapping genetic models for complex traits, and the explicit and implicit assumptions of such models.
 Winter.